-- 1. On the Tools Toolbar, expand the Crop Tools flyout and click the Straighten Tool. - On the context toolbar, choose an option from the Canvas dropdown list.
+- On the Tools Toolbar, expand the Crop Tools flyout and click the Straighten Tool. - 2.
+On the context toolbar, choose an option from the Canvas dropdown list.
 This lets you decide how your straightened image will be displayed: - Crop Crops and adjusts the straightened image so that it displays on the largest possible canvas size, without displaying any border.

 - Expand to Fit Increases the canvas size to display the entire straightened image.
 The border area is filled with the current background colour. - Original Size Displays the straightened image within the original canvas dimensions.
-The border area is filled with the current background colour. - On the image that needs straightening, look for a straight line on the image to which you can set the new horizon (e.g., the divide between the land and sky above). - 3.
+The border area is filled with the current background colour. - 3.
 (Optional) Uncheck Rotate All Layers to restrict the operation to the active layer only.
 Otherwise all layers are rotated. - 4.
 Using the Straighten cursor, drag a horizon from one end of the image's line to the other (the length of the horizon is not important) then release.
 The image orients itself to the new line.